Entirety of cuspidal Eisenstein series on loop groups: Iwasawa Inequalities

 satisfy the inequalities

 \be{iwineq3} | \la \omega_j, H_3 \ra | \ \ \le \ \ E \ \ \ \ \ \ \ \ \ \ \text{for} \, \ j\,=\,1,\,\ldots,\,\ell\,, \ee and

 \end{nthm}

 {\em Remark:} In fact, one can choose $C_1=1$ in the simply-laced case (as the proof below will show).
 The dependence of $C_3$ on $g$ is relatively mild, and only enters through $\langle \L_{\ell+1},\ln(\iwa(g))\rangle$ in (\ref{new3.43}).
-In particular it is locally uniform in $g$.
+In particular it is locally uniform in the central component of $g$.